-26.4518 The French Speaking World: The Metropolitan Experience

-Cat.: A (5) Social and Economic Exclusions: 26.131.

-An introduction to the political and social systems of modern France.
+26.4518 The French Speaking World: The Metropolitan Experience Cat.: A (5) Social and Economic systems of modern France.
 This subject will consider the distinctive character of French language, political institutions, social structure and intellectual and cultural life.
 Special attention will be given to movements for regional autonomy, the feminist movement and nuclear policy.
 Students will be asked to draw comparisons with the systems, institutions and character of their own society.